JerryJohnThomas/highprep_sde/CV/proposal.md

 ## Setup

-We take two cameras and setup them as:

-- One covering top view with angle 0&deg;
+Two cameras are set up in a specific configuration to capture different perspectives of an object or scene.

+- The first camera is positioned to capture a top view, with an angle of 0 degrees.
+This camera will provide a bird's eye view of the subject, showing the top surface and the surrounding area.

-- One with angle 90&deg; to cover the vertical length.
+- The second camera is positioned with an angle of 90 degrees to the first camera, capturing the vertical length of the subject.

+This camera will provide a side view of the subject, showing its height and any features along its vertical length.
+This configuration of two cameras with different angles allows for a more comprehensive and detailed understanding of the subject being captured.

 ## Calibration

-There are two parameters we care about,

-- Extrinnsic parameters - Rotation and translation, which we took care when defined a particular setup for the cameras.
-- Intrinsic parameters - The internal camera parameters, which depends on the choice of our cameras.
+In the context of our current discussion, there exist two distinct categories of parameters that warrant attention.
+These parameters are known as extrinsic and intrinsic parameters.

+Extrinsic parameters pertain to the rotation and translation of the cameras in a particular setup.
+It is crucial to take these parameters into consideration when defining the configuration of the cameras as they have a direct impact on the overall performance of the system.

+On the other hand, intrinsic parameters are internal camera parameters that are dependent on the specific cameras chosen for the system.
+These parameters are closely related to the optics of the camera and have a significant influence on the image quality and resolution.
+It is thus imperative to give due consideration to the intrinsic parameters while selecting cameras for the system.

 ## Process

-- We calculate the pixels per cm using some reference and this value can be used to estimate the dimensions of the object.
+We use a technique called "pixels per cm" calculation to estimate the dimensions of an object.
+This method involves using a reference object of known dimensions and measuring the number of pixels it occupies in an image captured by the camera.
+This value can then be used to determine the dimensions of other objects in the image by comparing their pixel counts.

-- We classify the object being placed in the focus using some classification technique(can be decided based on needs).

-- Then we use edge detection techniques to calculate dimensions(in pixels) related to the respective shape of the packaging and then use the `pixels per cm` value to convert the dimensions.

-- Using the dimensions, calculate the volume for the respective shape.
+We then use classification techniques to identify the object that is in focus.
+This could involve training a machine learning model on a dataset of labeled images, or using pre-existing algorithms for object recognition.

+Once the object has been identified, we apply edge detection techniques to calculate the dimensions of the object in pixels.
+Edge detection is a technique used to find the boundaries of an object in an image.
+By identifying the edges of the object, we can determine its shape and calculate its dimensions.

+Finally, we use the previously calculated "pixels per cm" value to convert the dimensions from pixels to centimeters.
+With the dimensions in centimeters, we can then calculate the volume of the object using formulas specific to the shape of the object.

+For example, if the object is a cuboid, we can calculate its volume by multiplying its length, width and height.
+If the object is a cylinder we can calculate its volume by πr²h.

 ## Future Work

+- We can add a weighing scale which will also calculate the deadweight.

-The accuracy of this technique will not be 100% since we are estimating only from RGB images.
+- The accuracy of this technique will not be 100% since we are estimating only from RGB images.
 But using LiDAR or any other sensor, this can be hugely improved.